LAL-project/python-interface/instructions/installation-python-interface-macos-sources.md

 ## Configuring the _Makefile_

 In order to compile the interface, you have to configure one of the build files (change just a few variables' contents).
-For this, it is required that you know the minor version of Python installed in your system.
-As stated above, the major version is required to be `3`.
-The minor version the interface has been tested on is `8` (i.e., we have been using `Python 3.8`), but should work on any version `3.x`.
-Moreover, one has to know where LAL has been installed in the system.
+For this, one has to know where LAL has been installed in the system.
 With this information, you have to modify some of the variables in the corresponding Makefiles.

 ### Location of LAL